The Great Smoky Mountain’s Waterfall Hiking Guide for Families

 Tips for Hiking in the Smoky Mountains

 • Bring extra socks!
 Countless times while exploring the river trails and waterfalls my children’s feet slipped into the water.
-Soggy feet are no fun, and listening to children complain about them is even worse!!
+Soggy feet are no fun, and listening to children complain about them is even worse!
 Having extra socks can eliminate some wet feet and discomfort on the return hike.

 • Stash an extra change of clothes in your vehicle.
 If you’re around children for more than 10 seconds near mud and water you know they are guaranteed to get dirty.